René Nuñez Suárez

-- Environmental benefits: fuel wood savings (around 90%), reduction of the deforestation in the country, reduction of CO2 emissions, and elimination of NOx emissions.
+- Environmental benefits: fuelwood savings (around 90%), reduction of deforestation in the country, reduction of CO2 emissions, and elimination of NOx emissions.

 The Household Energy, Health and Climate Change Research Group from the University of California at Berkeley conducted a field evaluation of the Turbococina in schools at San Lorenzo, Guatemala.
 The researches stated that the Turbococina shows a significant promise in reducing fuel requirements in schools, but that the evidence that the Turbococina will reduce the exposure of PM 2.5 and CO in the kitchen compared to the Plancha stove was inconsistent.

-The safety concerns associated with the usage of wood-burning cookstoves are primarily related with carbon dioxide, carbon monoxide and sulfur dioxide emissions.
+The safety concerns associated with the usage of wood-burning cookstoves are primarily related to carbon dioxide, carbon monoxide, and sulfur dioxide emissions.

 Another significant safety concern is domestic accidents such as accidental burning or spill-overs.

 The stove requires an external power supply.
-A plancha can be placed on top of the stove to cook tortillas.
+A plancha can be placed on top of the stove to cook ut to 12 tortillas simultaneously.

-Northcross, A.L., Smith K.R., & Hernandez, M.T.
-(2012) TURBOCOCINA Field Assessments in Schools: San Lorenzo.
-Household Enery, Health, and Climate Change Research Group.
+Northcross, A.L., Smith K.R., & Hernandez, M.T., 2012, TURBOCOCINA Field Assessments in Schools: San Lorenzo.
+Household Energy, Health, and Climate Change Research Group.
 UC Berkeley School of Public Health.

 Complies with all relevant UNFCC requirements for the Clean Development Mechanism.